Total Carbohydrates more important than sugars alone.

 The Glycemic Index (GI) is simply a measure of how quickly a carbohydrate food raises blood glucose levels.
 Carbohydrates (both sugars and starches) are arguably the most important source of energy for our bodies.
 Low GI carbohydrates – those that are slowly digested, absorbed and metabolised – cause a much lower and slower rise in blood glucose and insulin levels, helping us to burn more fat and avoid weight gain over the longer term.

-It is a common misconception that all sugars have a high GI and all starches have a low GI.
+It is a common mis-understanding that all sugars have a high GI and all starches have a low GI.
 In fact, many sugar-containing foods also have a low GI.
-Examples include most fresh, dried and canned fruits (except melons), milk and yoghurts.
-Many starchy foods have a high GI including most flours and breads, potatoes (except Carisma), rice (except Doongara), rice crackers and other savoury snacks (e.g., pretzels) and many crunchy breakfast cereals (puffed rice, flaked corn and wheat).
+Examples include most fresh, dried and canned fruits, milk, flavoured milk drinks and yoghurts.
+Many starchy foods have a high GI including white flour and white flour breads, potatoes, Jasmine rice, rice crackers, and many breakfast cereals (puffed rice, flaked corn and wheat).

-Whilst excessive energy intake (kilojoules) from foods and drinks containing large amounts of added sugar should be avoided, you should consider more than sugars alone when making food and drink choices.
-It is important to consider the total amount of carbohydrate and its GI rating and the overall nutritional quality of a food including the amount of kilojoules, fat, saturated fat, salt and fibre for long term health and wellbeing.
+Whilst excessive energy (kilojoule) intake (>10% of energy) from foods and drinks that are high in added sugars should be avoided, consumers should consider more than sugar content alone when making food choices.
+It is important to consider the total amount of carbohydrate and its GI rating and the overall nutritional quality of a food including the amount of kilojoules, fat, saturated fat, salt and fibre for long term health outcomes.

 Sugars and GI